timescale/timescaledb-ruby/README.md

 In this case, the hypertable will be created with the following options:

-* [create hypertable](https://docs.timescale.com/api/latest/hypertable/create_hypertable/) for automatic partitioning - 1 table per day
+* [create hypertable](https://docs.timescale.com/api/latest/hypertable/create_hypertable/) for automatic partitioning - 1 table per day.
-* [compression](https://docs.timescale.com/api/latest/compression/alter_table_compression/) enabled - partitions with data older than 7 days are compressed
+* [compression](https://docs.timescale.com/api/latest/compression/alter_table_compression/) configured - segment by identifier, this is the column that will be used as a columnar storage key.
-* [compression segmentby](https://docs.timescale.com/api/latest/compression/alter_table_compression/) configured - identifier (this is the column that will be used as a columnar storage key)
+* [compression policy](https://docs.timescale.com/api/latest/compression/alter_table_compression/) enabled - partitions with data older than 7 days are compressed.
-* [drop after](https://docs.timescale.com/use-timescale/latest/data-retention/create-a-retention-policy/) configured - 6 months - This is a retention policy that will delete the old data after 6 months.
+* [retention policy](https://docs.timescale.com/use-timescale/latest/data-retention/create-a-retention-policy/) configured - 6 months - This is a retention policy that will delete the old data after 6 months.
 Note this deletion is very efficient as it drops the entire partition.

-If you use keyword `compress_after` it will enable hypercore compression.
-Which can be used to set when the compression should start.
+To understand more about the compression and retention policies, check out the [hypercore article](https://www.timescale.com/blog/hypercore-a-hybrid-row-storage-engine-for-real-time-analytics).

 #### Continuous Aggregates

-The continuous aggregates is a core feature of TimescaleDB.
-It allows you to create materialized views that are automatically updated (in background) with the data from the hypertable.
+The continuous aggregates allows you to create materialized views that are automatically updated (in background) with the data from the hypertable.
 You can also set them hierarchically to rollup several timeframes.

 This example shows migration to create a continuous aggregate for events per minute: